blacix/xsmessaging/README.md

 # xsmessaging

-xsmessaging is a extra small messaging library for stream based communication.
+xsmessaging is an extra small messaging library for stream based communication.

   - it defines a simple packet format with delimiter and escape charcter
   - it uses crc for integrity check